01/07/11 – 14/07/11

 I see the rain.
 I see the drops and pools as it washes and cleans.

 Pushpa Kumari and I smile.
-I see the lines of laughter as white blackened fingers draw nearer to brown.
+I see the lines of laughter as inked fingers draw nearer together.